 Fallbrook Land Conservancy, Friends of the Fallbrook Library, Rancho Guajome Adobe Docent Program, Founder, North County Historical Committee.

-2011 – Present: permaculturalist; owner Finch Frolic Gardens; lecturer and consultant.
+2011 – Present: permaculturalist; owner Finch Frolic Gardens; lecturer, consultant and landscape designer.

 1987 – Present: Freelance writer

 2001- 2009: Library Media Specialist, Norman L. Sullivan Middle School, Bonsall, CA.